- President's Message

 Their story is the Next Step story: creating the opportunity for people to own their own homes, building better lives for themselves and their families.

-For more than 40 years, Frontier Housing has been serving the homeownership needs of residents in northeastern Kentucky.
-The individuals and families with whom Frontier Housing works are not only customers; they are also family, friends and neighbors.
+For more than 40 years, Frontier KY has been serving the homeownership needs of residents in northeastern Kentucky.
+The individuals and families with whom Frontier KY works are not only customers; they are family, friends and neighbors.

 The SmartMH program is the result of an innovative partnership between Next Step, Freddie Mac and eHome America – a premier online homebuyer education platform.
 The goal of the program is three-fold: to create an online homebuyer education curriculum specific to factory-built housing, partner with Kentucky nonprofits to provide housing counseling services, and expand the pool of lenders originating real property loans on manufactured homes.

-Frontier Housing’s participation in the program circles back to its core work: supporting the homeownership needs of Kentuckians.
+Frontier KY’s participation in the program circles back to its core work: supporting the homeownership needs of Kentuckians.
 The SmartMH program is an opportunity to reach more homebuyers looking for the opportunity to purchase a manufactured home.
-Through manufactured housing, Frontier Housing can help put more families in Kentucky into their own homes.
+Through manufactured housing, Frontier KY can help put more families in Kentucky into their own homes.

 “Stacey Epperson and her staff at Next Step saw a niche in the manufactured home industry that needed to be filled.
 Using education, a good amount of persuasion, and by involving the industry and nonprofit partners, they have created a company that elevates the product to a new standard and makes it available to ordinary people of modest means via the Next Step Network.
 Their innovation, training and customer service are outstanding.”